jimcomiskey-insurity/WorkflowGitEngineReplit/replit.md

     - Close PRs without merging
     - Detailed PR view with metadata, branch info, and change summary
     - Visual status indicators and change type badges
+    - Automatic fetch before comparison and merge to ensure remote branches are visible
+    - Pull requests stored as JSON files in persistent storage (per user), not in Git repository
 - **Git Version Control**:
     - Tracking of changes, committing modifications, and synchronization (pull/push) with a central repository.
     - Display of Git status, commit history (SHA, author, message, date).